DocBohn/rtd-sandbox/docs/user-guide.md

-# Sandbox v0.0.4
+# Sandbox (user-guide) v0.0.4

 ## Introduction
-Put an introduction here.
+This is user-guide.md

 ## Main Content
 Put more content here.